 Smoking and Your Metabolism

-When you smoke, the harmful chemicals and nicotine combine to speed up your metabolism, with some people showing up to 10% increase in metabolic rates1.
-This means that smokers generally don’t put on weight in the same way as non-smokers, with the increased metabolic rate burning calories at a faster pace.This increased metabolic rate is also why many people associate smoking with weight loss.
+When you smoke, the harmful chemicals and nicotine from the cigarette combine to speed up your metabolism, with some people showing up to a 10% increase in metabolic rates .
+This means that smokers generally don’t put on weight in the same way as non-smokers, with their increased metabolic rate burning calories at a faster pace.This increased metabolic rate is also why many people associate smoking with weight loss.

 Smoking and Your Appetite